amirtha148/Stock-Predictor/README.md

 I hope you find this project useful in your journey as a trader or a machine learning engineer.
 Personally, this is my first major machine learning and python project, so I'll appreciate if you **leave a star**.

-*As a disclaimer, this is a purely educational project.
-Any backtested results do not guarantee performance in live trading.
-Do live trading at your own risk.*
-*This guide and further analysis has been cross-posted in my blog, [Engineer Quant](https://medium.com/engineer-quant)*

 ## Contents
 - [Contents](#contents)